 Aside from those metal grandfathers Maiden and Priest, I'd say that Blind Guardian is the biggest Euro-styled power metal band in the world.
-These Teutonic titans have passed up Helloween, Gamma Ray and all the others to the top of the mountain and this CD is a must have for fans of the style.
+These Teutonic titans have passed up Helloween, Gamma Ray and all the others to the top of the mountain and this DVD is a must have for fans of the style.

 Taking place at the Blind Guardian festival in Coburg, Germany, on June 13th and 14th, 2003, with 12 overhead cameras, the band paces itself perfectly through 20 songs with a running time of 140 minutes.
-Whether it's from the raging rhythm guitars, the squeely-squelch lead melodies, the extra length of the songs or the incredible vocal harmonies, after I listen to the CDs from these guys, my ears feel like they've been given a heavy workout and I was worried that their dense sonics wouldn't translate over to the live show, but I was completely wrong.
+Whether it's from the raging rhythm guitars, the squeely-squelch lead melodies, the extra length of the songs or the incredible vocal harmonies, after I listen to the music from these guys, my ears feel like they've been given a heavy workout and I was worried that their dense sonics wouldn't translate over to the live show, but I was completely wrong.
 They still come across with the powerful feel of their records.

 The guitarists and bass player usually stick around the same areas so Hansi Kursch in the forward center is the minstril-mage that gets most of the cameras' focus.
 Though he's not very imposing physically, he's spot-on with the vocals right from the start.
 The band tears through the opening numbers with all the glory and majesty of their catalog with the added heightening of the tremendous crowd backing them up.
 By the middle of the show, the concert pace is slowed down with some sit-down guitar work and the epic numbers give you a chance to breath.
 Then it's back to raging for the final numbers.
 The only thing I missed in the selection was the recent song "The Soulforged" off of the last CD.